Mitcham Junction station: National Rail

-During the peak hours, additional services between London Victoria and Epsom also call at the station.
+During the peak hours, additional services between London Victoria and Epsom also call at the station, as well as a single return journey between Sutton and London Bridge.

 On Saturday evenings (after approximately 18:45) and on Sundays, there is no service south of Dorking to Horsham.

-London Trams

-London Trams operate services at Mitcham Junction using Bombardier CR4000 and Stadler Variobahn Trams.
+Tramlink

-The typical off-peak service in trams per hour is:
+The typical off-peak service in trams per hour from Mitcham Junction is: